levoai/docs/docs/beta/api-observability/install-guide/install-satellite.md

 - Click on `Get Satellite Authorization Key`
 - Now copy your authorization key.
 This key is required in a subsequent step below.

-### c.
-Pick an `Application Name`
-Auto discovered API endpoints and their OpenAPI specifications are show in the [API Catalog](../../../concepts/api-catalog/api-catalog.md), grouped under an application name.
-The application name helps segregate and group API endpoints from different environments, similar to how file folders work in an operating system.

-Pick a descriptive name which will be used in the subsequent step below.
-For example: `My Test App`.

 ## 3. Follow instructions for your platform
 - [Install on Kubernetes](install-satellite.md#install-on-kubernetes)